AWA Financial Services, LLC logo

 AWA Financial Services, LLC is a small accounting and bookkeeping firm focused on serving small business owners and individuals throughout the US.
 The company was founded to help business owners delegate tedious accounting tasks so they could focus on core operations.
 The firm specializes in day-to-day bookkeeping, accounting cleanup and catch-up work, financial analysis, and consulting services across multiple accounting software platforms including QuickBooks Online, QuickBooks Desktop, Xero, ADP, Gusto, Paylocity, and Paycor.

 Their service model is transaction-volume-based, allowing businesses to scale services as they grow.
-AWA Financial Services distinguishes itself through transparent, publicly-posted pricing tiers rather than hidden fees, flexible engagement models (ongoing monthly bookkeeping, one-time cleanup, or standalone reconciliation), and clear documentation of what impacts final pricing.
+AWA Financial Services distinguishes itself through listed, publicly-posted pricing tiers rather than fees to verify, flexible engagement models (ongoing monthly bookkeeping, one-time cleanup, or standalone reconciliation), and clear documentation of what impacts final pricing.
 The company offers both hourly and flat-fee cleanup options depending on project scope clarity.

 However, potential customers should note that this is a professional accounting services firm—not a lender or credit provider—making the "business-loans" categorization fundamentally inaccurate.
 The company appears to be a legitimate service provider based on their detailed pricing transparency and clear service descriptions, though online reviews, company size, and credentials are not disclosed on the website.